unisdr/undrr-dldt-app/README.md

 1. Clone this repository.
 2. Install the required dependencies by running `npm install`.
+3. Raname `sample-env` to `.env.development` and add your access token.
+4. Create a PostgreSQL database and import `api/dldt-seed.sql`.
+4. Rename the `api/sample-env` to `.env` and add your database credentials.
 3. Build the Docker image for the Directus instance by running `docker build -t directus-api ./api`.
+4. Launch the Docker image `docker run -p 8055:8055 dldt-api`.
 3. Run the app with `npm start`.

 Please note that this is a prototype and may contain bugs or incomplete features.
 It is not intended for production use.